rayanesouuuu1234/studentrep/_posts/2023-09-01-LabNotebook.md

 - **pip3 install --upgrade --force-reinstall --no-cache-dir jupyter**

 **Week 2:**

+**Implementation of Hacks:**

+- **Forked the car sales data table, replaced the data with soccer player salaries.
+Used CSS to customize the table (experimented with different code online).**

+- **JS Calculator - forked Mr. Mort's code, but it resulted in a column of numbers, and didn't really look like an actual calculator.
+So, I used 'border (adds a border for each button), 'padding (adds padding to make the button larger), 'font-size, 'text-align (centers the text), etc to make squares in the calculator that each have different numbers inside them.**

 "Liquid Exception: Could not locate the included file 'nav_home.html' in any of ["/Users/rayanesouissi/vscode/studentrep/_includes", "/private/var/folders/3r/_pbvf6d522957yhk2jxc75440000gn/T/jekyll-remote-theme-20230830-32650-5kh0fr/_includes"].
 Ensure it exists in one of those directories and is not a symlink as those are not allowed in safe mode. in /Users/rayanesouissi/vscode/studentrep/_posts/2023-08-29-calculator.md"